 The question about what the best home defense weapon is is a pretty hotly-debated one.
 Some people thing it’s a .45, some people think it’s an M-16 or AK-47, and some people think it’s a shotgun.
-Here’s what I think.
+The answer’s not all that simple.

 There are several considerations that you need to think of when deciding what weapon would be best to protect your home, such as: